Luis Robert Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.99 team ERA ranks 10th among all league pitching staffs.
+- The Mariners have the 10th-ranked team ERA among all MLB pitching staffs (3.96).

-- The Mariners allow the fewest home runs in baseball (63 total, 0.9 per game).
+- The Mariners surrender the first-fewest home runs in baseball (65 total, one per game).

-- Woo (0-1) gets the starting nod for the Mariners, his third of the season.
+- Gilbert (4-4) takes the mound for the Mariners in his 14th start of the season.
+He's put together a 4.38 ERA in 74 2/3 innings pitched, with 81 strikeouts.

-- His last time out came on Sunday against the Los Angeles Angels, when the righty tossed 4 2/3 innings, surrendering two earned runs while allowing four hits.
+- The righty last pitched on Sunday against the Los Angeles Angels, when he threw three innings, allowing six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.